inductor69/credhive/README.md

 # CredHive

-App created as a part of the [CredHive](https://credhive.com/) interview process.
+App created as a part of the [CredHive](https://credhive.com/) task.

 ## Deployed Application